IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### Database Settings - `Lazy loading with proxies`

-This setting allows you to configure whether or not you would like like to use Entity Frameworks, Lazy loading with proxies feature.
+This setting allows you to configure whether you would like to use Entity Frameworks, Lazy loading with proxies feature.
 This setting is on by default, but can be turned off if you don't want this behaviour.

 For more info on lazy loading with proxies check out [the official documentation](https://learn.microsoft.com/ef/core/querying/related-data/lazy#lazy-loading-with-proxies).